silverlogic/baseapp-frontend/README.md

 We have 3 mandatory steps before pushing modifications:

-1. If we did any modification in any `package`, before pushing we need to generate a changeset, that basically is a file that summarize which type of changes we did (major, minor or none) alongside with the summary of those changes.
+1. If we did any modification in any `package`, before pushing we need to generate a changeset, which basically is a file that summarizes which type of changes we did (major, minor or none) alongside with the summary of those changes.
 So, to do that we run:

 ```bash
 pnpm changeset
 ```

-After that, we need to choose which packages were changed, the bump they had and write the summary for that change.
+After that, we need to choose which packages were changed, and the bump they had and write the summary for that change.

-2. With the changesets created, we need to consume them to actually increase the packages version accordingly.
+2. With the changesets created, we need to consume them to actually increase the package versions accordingly.
 So, we do:

 ```bash
 pnpm version-packages